-\item The second piece concerns the first step of all the WSE estimators: estimating $\mu_1()$ by regressing $Y$ on $Z,N,A_z,A_y$ in the $G=1$ sample weighted by $\hat\omega_{11^*}^{(Z,N)}()$.
+\item The second piece concerns the first step of all the SWR estimators: estimating $\mu_1()$ by regressing $Y$ on $Z,N,A_z,A_y$ in the $G=1$ sample weighted by $\hat\omega_{11^*}^{(Z,N)}()$.
 Here $\hat\mu_1()$ solves a vector-valued estimating equation, the mean-recovering element of which is

 which implies the following equality involving the probability limits:

 which can be re-expressed as